The Review of Financial Studies, 28 (11), 2015, 3073-3108

 Macro Finance Modeling summer session, 2017 | Multinational Finance Society, 2018 | Australian Finance and Banking Conference, 2018 |

-I study the relationship between GDP growth forecasts by the Blue Chip professionals and news about future monetary policy, defined as changes in up to one-year interest rate futures in a 30-minute window around scheduled Federal Open Market Committee (FOMC) announcements.
-I find that professionals' revisions in one-year-ahead growth expectations predict 15% of variation in policy news shocks.
-A positive GDP growth revision predicts a contractionary policy news shock, a negative GDP growth revision predicts an expansionary policy news shock.
-Failing to account for this predictability biases the estimates of monetary policy effects on the economy: the orthogonal policy news shock does not affect professionals' beliefs about the economy and has a more negative impact on future actual GDP, than the raw policy shock.
-Overall, my results suggest that bond yields are slow to incorporate updates in professionals' growth expectations.
+I find that 30-minute changes in bond yields around scheduled Federal Open Market Committee (FOMC) announcements are predictable with the pre-FOMC Blue Chip professionals' revisions in GDP growth forecasts.
+A positive pre-FOMC GDP growth revision predicts a contractionary policy news shock (positive change in bond yields), a negative GDP growth revision predicts an expansionary policy news shock (negative change in bond yields).
+Failing to account for this predictability biases the estimates of monetary policy effects on the economy.
+First, the Fed's information effect dissipates as the truly unpredictable policy news shock does not affect professionals' beliefs about the economy.
+Second, net policy shock has a more negative impact on future actual GDP, than the raw policy shock.

 This paper investigates a link between the most popular currency strategies (carry trade, momentum, value) and sovereign ratings.
 I document that the profitability of the momentum strategy is large and significant among higher credit risk currencies, but is nonexistent among lower credit risk currencies.
 The profitability of currency momentum disappears when currencies rated BBB- or worse (16% of currency months) are excluded from the sample.
 The country credit risk conditions do not apply to the carry trade and value, which are profitable among lower and higher credit risk currencies.
 Sovereign rating changes do not have a significant impact on the performance of the most popular currency strategies.